6 Trends in Point-of-Care 3D Printing in 2021

-Once only the realm of video gamers, advanced visualization technologies like virtual and augmented reality are now gaining pace and importance in clinical practice as a complement to 3D printing applications.
+Once only in the realm of video games, advanced visualization technologies like virtual and augmented reality are now gaining pace and importance in clinical practice as a complement to 3D printing applications.
 Their potential has been amplified by advances in hardware capabilities and the availability of targeted software applications.
 Accessibility has also increased dramatically thanks to more affordable devices.
-This is sure to boost adoption not only for visualizing clinical cases and training purposes, but also to support the rapid prototyping of devices and possibly even aid surgeons in the operating room.
+This is sure to boost adoption not only for visualizing clinical cases and training purposes but also to support the rapid prototyping of devices and possibly even aid surgeons in the operating room.

 The immersive nature of advanced visualization will bring communication and collaboration to a new level.
 Materialise now supports virtual reality, complementing 3D printing as a faster, low-cost solution for remote planning and collaboration.

-4. Increasing importance of Quality Management Systems
+4. Increasing importance of quality management systems

 Delayed by a year due to COVID-19, the European Union’s new Medical Device Regulation (MDR) will be fully applicable as of May 2021.
-Across the EU’s Member States, Point-of-Care 3D printer manufacturers will be able to operate under the MDR’s article 5 exemption on several conditions.
-These conditions include a stipulation that printed medical devices are only used within the legal entity in which they were created, and that the hospital has an appropriate Quality Management System (QMS) in place.
+Across the EU’s Member States, point-of-care 3D printer manufacturers will be able to operate under the MDR’s article 5 exemption on several conditions.
+These conditions include a stipulation that printed medical devices are only used within the legal entity in which they were created, and that the hospital has an appropriate quality management system (QMS) in place.

-In the United States, legislation surrounding Point-of-Care 3D printer manufacturers is vague.
-However, with the rising adoption of 3D printing in hospitals, the need for Quality Management Systems is increasing.
+In the United States, legislation surrounding point-of-care 3D printer manufacturers is vague.
+However, with the rising adoption of 3D printing in hospitals, the need for quality management Systems is increasing.

 At Materialise, quality is at the core of everything we do.
-To support Point-of-Care 3D printing facilities worldwide, we draw on our solid experience in quality management systems acquired over the last 30 years in medical device manufacturing.
+To support Ppoint-of-Ccare 3D printing facilities worldwide, we draw on our solid experience in quality management systems acquired over the last 30 years in medical device manufacturing.

 5. Further integration of 3D printing in the clinical workflow